GarrettArm/gnatty/DockerApproach/README.md

   - windows 10:

     - install github app from desktop.github.com
-    - clone this repo from github.com/lsulibraries/Drupal8Scaffoldings
+    - clone this repo from https://github.com/lsulibraries/Drupal8Scaffoldings
     - install docker app from https://docs.docker.com/docker-for-windows/install/
         - you may need to create a free docker account
         - Hyper-V and Containers must be enabled in your Windows install.
 Docker will attempt to enable them.
+        - go to docker toolbar icon, right-click, 'Settings'. in Settings panel, do 'Shared Drive', enable drive sharing on 'C' (or whichever disk you cloned the repo to.
+(This setting allows docker access to "Drupal8Scaffoldings" folder, but not any other folder on C.)
     - open powershell
-        - try 'docker -v' and 'docker-compose -v' to see the installed versions
+        - try 'docker -v' and 'docker-compose -v' to see whether they both installed
         - try 'docker run hello-world' (this will pull an image from the repo & run it)
-        - go to docker toolbar icon, right-click, 'Settings'. in Settings panel, do 'Shared Drive', enable 'C' drive sharing.

   - osX: